alecnicolas/forum/README.md

 Forum application that shows a feed of all user posts.
 Also will allow to filter by email.

+Using:
+- Spring
+- Angular
+- MySQL
+- Okta

 Hosted here: https://forum-app-586.netlify.com/